Cookie Preferences

 Five practical capture methods

 1. Shadow and narrate: Observe a performer doing the task and record the steps.
 Convert to the template immediately.
+This method is especially useful for capturing processes known by only one person, ensuring that critical knowledge is documented and shared.

 2. One-take screen capture: Record a single walkthrough, then extract the step list and checks.